hephaistionn/chat-simulator/readme.md

 Flux
 (Model, View, Actions)

-Views haven't internal states and logic.<br />
+The view has no internal states and no logic.<br />
-Actions update global model.<br />
+Actions update the global model.<br />
-Actions are triggered by views.<br />
+Actions are triggered by the view.<br />
 When a action updates the model, the view is redrawn.<br />